ALTIBASE/Documents/Manuals/README.md

-Altibase technical documents will be placed here.
+This directory is for Altibase manuals.